Search Results

 Our Mission We are here to provide optimal methods in offering premium services about programming languages with respect for the demands of our clients and to apply new technological attainment for faster and and more efficient treatment to our clients.
 Web Creator Miguel Carlo G. Flores is a freshman in Angeles University Foundation currently taking Bachelor of Science in Computer Science.
 He created this website to educate people of all ages about programming languages.
 The Codex Corporation Programming School is his first accomplished website in pursuing his future company.
 Sources from the page came from tutorialspoint , w3schools , and data flair training .

-- Getting Started with Python | Codex Corporation
+- Python | Codex Corporation

-- Getting Started with Java | Codex Corporation
+- Java Syntax | Codex Corporation

-- Python Built-in Functions | Codex Corporation
+- FAQs | Codex Corporation

 - Java Built-in Functions | Codex Corporation